Lundy: History

 Lundy has evidence of visitation or occupation from the Mesolithic period onward, with Neolithic flintwork, Bronze Age burial mounds, four inscribed gravestones from the early medieval period, and an early medieval monastery (possibly dedicated to St Elen or St Helen).

 Beacon Hill Cemetery

 Beacon Hill Cemetery was excavated by Charles Thomas in 1969.
 The cemetery contains four inscribed stones, dated to the 5th or 6th century AD.
-The site was originally enclosed by a curvilinear bank and ditch, which is still visible in the southwest corner.
-However, the other walls were moved when the Old Light was constructed in 1819.
+The site was originally enclosed by a curvilinear bank and ditch, which is still visible in the southwest corner, however, the other walls were moved when the Old Light was constructed in 1819.
 Celtic Christian enclosures of this type were common in Western Britain and are known as Llans in Welsh and Lanns in Cornish.
 There are surviving examples in Luxulyan, in Cornwall; Mathry, Meidrim and Clydau in the south of Wales; and Stowford, Jacobstowe, Lydford and Instow, in Devon.

-Thomas proposed a five-stage sequence of site usage:
+Thomas proposed the following sequence of site usage: